rydmike/flex_color_scheme/README.md

    int themeIndex;
    // Enum used to select what app bar style we use.
    FlexAppBarStyle flexAppBarStyle;
-   // Enum used to control primary color surface branding on surface and background.
+   // Enum used to control primary color branding on surface and background.
    FlexSurface flexSurface;
-   // If true, tooltip theme background will be light in light theme, and dark
+   // If true, tooltip background will be light in light theme, and dark
    // in dark themes.
-The Flutter and Material default and standard is the other
+The Flutter Material default and standard is the other
    // way, tooltip background color is inverted compared to app background. bool tooltipsMatchBackground;
    // Allow toggling between normal dark mode and true black dark mode. bool darkIsTrueBlack;
-   // Use the toTheme method to create Themes from [FlexColorScheme].
-This
+   // Use the toTheme to create Themes from `FlexColorScheme`.
+This is
-   // is the preferred method when using [FlexColorScheme].
-In this demo
+   // the preferred method when using `FlexColorScheme`.
+In the demo
-   // you can use a toggle to see what a FlexColorScheme looks like if you just
+   // you can use a toggle to see what a FlexColorScheme looks like if
-   // use its color scheme and use [ThemeData.from] to instead create the theme. bool useToThemeMethod;
+   // you the color scheme and `ThemeData.from` to instead create the theme. bool useToThemeMethod;

    @override